 These qualifications form part of a study programme.
 Study programmes normally include substantial academic or applied and technical qualifications, together with non-qualification activity including work experience, and the study of English and mathematics where students do not hold a GCSE graded A* – C in these subjects.

-Each qualification has three mandatory units and learners must choose:
+Each qualification has three mandatory units and students must choose:

 - 6 optional units for the Introductory Diploma